stefanov-sm/Postgresql-rotated-error-log-as-a-table/README.md

-# Postgresql rotated errorlog as a view
+# Postgresql rotated error log as a view
 Access Postgresql rotated error log files as a single view

 ### Setup steps: